 Good news: Yes, it is!
 As long as you purchase gluten-free oats at the grocery store, your DIY milk will contain zero gluten, so its friendly to people with celiac and intolerances alike.

 What's the texture of homemade oat milk?

 A little thinner and more watery than traditional milk, oat milk has a distinct texture that it makes up for in flavor.
 Think a cross between cow's milk and almond milk.
-That said, when you're prepping the recipe, make sure you don’t over-blend it, or you can run the risk of your concoction becoming slimy.
+That said, when you're prepping the recipe, make sure you don't over-blend it, or you can run the risk of your concoction becoming slimy.
 No, thank you.

-What should i use my oat milk for?
+What should I use my non-dairy milk for?

-Oat milk’s creamy texture makes it the perfect add-in for your morning cup of joe, according to Ella Dove, Well+Good’s director of creative development and the skilled hands behind this step-by-step recipe video.
-“My favorite is oat milk in coffee, but it goes awesome in matcha too," Dove says.
+Oat milk's creamy texture makes it the perfect add-in for your morning cup of joe, according to Ella Dove, Well+Good's director of creative development and the skilled hands behind this step-by-step recipe video.
+"My favorite is oat milk in coffee, but it goes awesome in matcha too," Dove says.
 Plus, with some recipe modifications, you can also use this alt-milk in any recipe that calls for cow's milk.
 And, nowadays, you can find oat milk versions of just about any of your classic dairy favorites.
 Think: ice cream, creamer, yogurt, golden milk, you name it.

 Loading More Posts...